aolenevme/try-transformation-priority-premise/README.md

-# Example of a kata done with Trasformation Priority Premise
+# Example of a kata done with TDD and Trasformation Priority Premise

 ## [Task](./task.js)